 As mentioned under the History section, both English and German have been important languages at different points in time.
 English is currently the most widely spoken language in the world, with German falling at number 12.
 Both the English-speaking and the German-speaking worlds have a large number of tech jobs, and Germany is one of the prime locations for businesses.
 Germany is also an important place in the field of science, medicine, and research development, making knowing the language a plus for anyone interested in going into those fields.

 This means that if you speak one or both of these languages, then your job prospects are looking up!

-If you liked this list of English-German similarities, then check out our German fun facts!
+If you liked this list of English-German similarities, then check out our list of German proverbs and German fun facts!
 Or perhaps you want a translation app that can help you with those declensions and false cognates.
-If you are already learning German and looking for the next steps, then we also have apps, podcasts, and more to help you on your journey.